INM-6/beNNch-plot/README.md

 pip install -e .
 ```

-Both commands install `beNNch-plot` as package such that it can be used anywhere on your system via `import beNNchplot` (no hyphen!).
+Both commands install `beNNch-plot` as package such that it can be used anywhere on your system via `import bennchplot`.

 ## Using `beNNch-plot`